Fleli/SwiftLex/README.md

 5       | `NFA`                     | `DFA`                     | The NFA is converted to a DFA (Subset construction) 6       | `DFA`                     | `Table`                   | The DFA is converted to a table.
 7       | `[Table]`                 | `String`                  | Tables are used to generate a lexer.
 The lexer is written to a file.

+## Commit history

+Since SwiftLex did not start out as a package (but rather as a command-line tool), the commit history can be found in the now-deprecated [SwiftLex-Commits](https://github.com/Fleli/SwiftLex-Commits) repository.
+Future updates will come *here*, to the SwiftLex _package_.